 Ever wonder how your home loan goes from a pain in your neck to real estate free and clear?

 Well, it all has to do with a magical little thing called “mortgage amortization,” which is defined as the reduction of debt by regular payments of interest and principal sufficient to pay off a loan by maturity.

 Understanding the way your mortgage amortizes is a great way to understand how different loan programs work.
 And an amortization calculator will show you how your balance is paid off on a monthly or yearly basis.
 It will also show you how much interest you’ll pay over the life of your loan, assuming you hold it to maturity.

 Early Payments Go Toward Interest

 Pictured above is an actual “amortization schedule” from an active mortgage about five months into a 30-year fixed-rate mortgage.
-That means it’s got another 355 months to go!
+That means it’s got another 355 months to go.
+Almost there!